malandrakisgeo/archion-fileservice/README.md

-# Kurz gesagt
+# Archion fileservice

 A buddy running a small company once asked me to build a microservice that would enable his customers manage files via his website.
-Hence the dropwizard-based Archion-microservice was born.
+Hence the dropwizard-based Archion-fileservice was born.

 The users' files are stored on a cloud service in the long term (AWS here), and on a local machine in the short term for faster retrieval.